buffstop/PepCoopMembership/docs/design/index.rst

 ============== ========= =====================================================
 Attribute name Data type Description
 ============== ========= =====================================================
-id             Integer   (Primary key) Technical id of the data record member_id      Integer   (Foreign key Member.id) The member for which the
+id             Integer   (Primary key) Technical id of the data record. member_id      Integer   (Foreign key Member.id) The member for which the
-                         account was created
+                         account was created.
 dues_id        Integer   (Foreign key, Dues.id) The dues which defines the
-                         account was created
+                         account was created.
 ============== ========= =====================================================

 Implicitly, all account transactions for dues invoice positions are booked